riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 around the cause selection, and it becomes easier to say there are certain qualifications that would prepare someone for a role here.

-20:14: Female board member: Is the reason people are new is because the older people moved on to Open Phil?
+20:14: Female board member: Is the reason people are new because the older people moved on to Open Phil?

 20:21: Holden: There is some of that.
 Transition that took place starting in